Cyber-Syntax/my-unicorn/README.md

         - `git clone https://github.com/Cyber-Syntax/my-unicorn.git`
     2. Go that location (You can use `pwd` command to see your location. `cd` for change directory)
         - Example: `cd ~/Downloads/Cyber-Syntax/my-unicorn`
+    3. Activate virtual environment if you created:
+        - `source .venv/bin/activate `
-    3. Start script
+    4. Start script
         - `python3 main.py`
-    4. Follow the instructions:
+    5. Follow the instructions:
 ## ‎ <samp>How to install new appimage (This is need for json file create)<samp>
 - **You can skip this step:**
     - if you have already installed the appimage with this script or if you created json file manually.